22Neves/devsite-docs/guides/nuvemshop/payment-configuration-cho-api.en.md

 To integrate the Checkout API, follow the steps below.

 ------------
-1. In the Administrative Panel of your store on Nuvemshop, go to **My apps**.
+1. In the Administrative Panel of your store on Tiendanube, go to **My apps**.
 2. Find the Mercado Pago plugin in the list of applications and click on **Actions > Configure**.
 3. In the list of payment methods, locate the Mercado Pago plugin and click on **Edit configuration**.
 4. Scroll to the bottom of the page and click on **More settings on the Mercado Pago website**.